-- The Jade Voyager Yoga Mat is available in two sizes: 68 inches and 74 inches.
+- The Jade Travel Yoga Mat is available in two sizes.
 Long-legged humans, they’ve got you covered too.

-- The Jade Voyager Yoga Mat isn’t the cheapest one – it costs around $40.
+- The Jade Travel Yoga Mat isn’t the cheapest one – it costs around $49.

-- The Jade Voyager Yoga Mat weighs 3.5 pounds, which is slightly heavier than other travel yoga mats.
+- The Jade Travel Yoga Mat weighs 3.2 pounds, which is slightly heavier than other travel yoga mats.

 - Jade is high maintenance – you can’t clean her with normal mat spray.
 What the company recommends is to wash her with a mixture of water, white vinegar and dishwashing soap.
 Also, don’t put her in the sun.
 Jade doesn’t like the sun.

 Our team felt this mat really lived up to its more expensive price tag.
 They felt it was super lightweight yet still remained comfortable.
 They also loved the durability of this mat given its portability.